davidnoah/Ruckus/README.md

   - [ ] moving tracks to a different playlist
   - [ ] viewing tracks within a playlist
 - Use CSS to style new views

+In this phase I will need to not only migrate a playlist table but also migrate a join table called `playlistings`.
+This will allow me to simulate a many to many relationship.
+A track doesn't necessarily always belong to a playlist.

 ### Phase 8: Styling Cleanup and Seeding (1 day)